MA Medieval and Early Modern Textual Cultures 1381 - 1688 (Part time)

 The MA will lead you through a tightly-focussed series of modules which, taken together, give you the understanding of literary culture, critical methods and archival skills which you need to tackle your own dissertation research project.
 Many of the modules will be taught by more than one faculty member: this approach helps to give you the fullest possible understanding of the way our periods are being discussed and interpreted.

-In the Spring Semester you will undertake two further modules, each assessed by a 5000 word project: Medieval and Renaissance Humanism II: Historical Imaginings and East Anglian Literature.
+In the Spring Semester you will undertake two further modules, each assessed by a 5000 word project: The Northern Renaissance, 1500-1620, and East Anglian Literature.

 Alongside all these modules there is also an important skills component, which is designed to equip you with the knowledge you need to carry out your own research on original medieval and early-modern documents.
 Palaeographical skills are particularly important here.